Staff and Coaches

 Kayla Scott I Head Cross Country & Track & Field

 Jennifer Hummel I Varsity Assistant Cross Country & Track & Field

-This is Jennifer Hummel’s first year as an assistant coach with the cross-country team.
-Jennifer is a graduate of North Carolina State University, graduating in 1997 and 1999 with degrees in biological science and science education.
+Jennifer Hummel is assistant coach with the cross-country team.
+Ms. Hummel is a graduate of North Carolina State University, graduating in 1997 and 1999 with degrees in biological science and science education.
 She is Saint Mary’s science department chair and teaches AP Environmental Science and Chemistry.
 While living in Valdosta, Georgia, and teaching at a Georgia Independent School Association member school, she began coaching boys’ and girls’ cross-country in 2011 and started their track and field program.
 The Highland Christian Academy boys eventually went on to win first in region and third in the state of Georgia in 2013 and 2014.
 Ms. Hummel enjoys coaching because it allows her to see another side of her students that is different from what she sees in the classroom setting.

 Stephanie Webb | Head Varsity Softball